Helping millions of people navigate the world of technology.

 run dialog box

 Step 2: Go to the left-hand side menu and click on the Computer Configuration section.
-Then, expand the Administrative Templates section and click on Windows Components option.
+Then, expand the Administrative Templates section and click on the Windows Components option.

 Group policy editor window